http://lauriegilmoreselleck.com/wp-content/uploads/2014/06/mylogo4.png

 About

-Laurie Gilmore Selleck, has been an Associate Dean for Assessment of Student Learning and a professor at Cazenovia College where she directed the Visual Communications Program.
-She studied Painting at the Art Institute of Boston, and received an MFA in Illustration at Syracuse University.
+Laurie Gilmore is an artist, designer, and educator with a career spanning fine art, graphic design, and academia.
+She studied Painting at the Art Institute of Boston and earned an MFA in Illustration from Syracuse University.